WhatMeWorry/Delivery/misc_notes/DubNotes.md

 #### Where does Dub store local copies of packages

-By default, Dub on Microsoft Windows downloads local copies of packages to C:\Users\<username>\AppData\Roaming\dub\packages\
+By default, Dub on Microsoft Windows downloads copies of packages to C:\Users\<username>\AppData\Roaming\dub\packages\

 ```